IdiotUser/DnD/DnD/Sunset-Fortune/Compendium/Le Cormoran de Crétine.md

 ## Internal Policies
 Major decisions are decided by general election, during which the crew is mustered, and a ballot is drawn in the captain's hat.

 The captain is chosen by preferential ballot and must achieve absolute majority.
-The system, while convoluted and in some cases detested, was introduced by third Officer [[Jean-Luc]], and has remained in solidarity during absence, as a reminder of his teachings.
+The system, while convoluted and in some cases detested, was introduced by third Officer [[Jean-Luc Dupont]], and has remained in solidarity during absence, as a reminder of his teachings.

 duties of the captain:
 1. Keeping accounts of expenses and stores.